 Yes!
 Courtesy infrared assistive listening device headsets and T-coil enabled neck loops are available for check out through the Harris Theater Coat Room located on Level 1.

 Additionally, select performances will have American Sign Language interpretation present.
-Check back soon for more information on which performances of Summer Series will include ASL.
+For Summer Series: Facets, the Sunday, May 21 performance will include ASL interpretation.

 Not during the performance, no. Audience members are welcome to take photos throughout the lobbies and inside the theater before the performance, during intermission, or following the performance.
 All photography and recording during a performance is strictly prohibited.
 Any exceptions to this policy will be indicated in the program or by public announcement at the start of the performance.
 Those who violate this policy may be asked to leave.